Dahomey Amazons: Origin

 King Houegbadja (who ruled from 1645 to 1685), the third King of Dahomey, is said to have originally started the group which would later become the Mino as a corps of elephant hunters called the gbeto.
-The gbeto may even predate Houegbadja, as there is a tradition where he merely organized pre-existing groups into a corps, and another were the gbeto themselves offered to serve the king.
+The gbeto may even predate Houegbadja, as there is a tradition where he merely organized pre-existing groups into a corps, and another where the gbeto themselves offered to serve the king.

 Houegbadja's daughter Queen Hangbe (ruling from 1716 to 1718) established a female bodyguard.
 European merchants recorded their presence.
-According to tradition, her brother and successor King Agaja successfully used them in Dahomey's defeat of the neighbouring kingdom of Savi in 1727.
+According to tradition, her brother and successor King Agaja successfully used them in Dahomey's defeat of the neighbouring Kingdom of Whydah centered in Savi in 1727.
 The group of female warriors was referred to as Mino, meaning "Our Mothers" in the Fon language, by the male army of Dahomey.
 Other sources contest the claim that King Agaja's older sister Queen Hangbe was the ruler to establish the units, some even going so far as to question whether or not Queen Hangbe actually existed.